SiENcE/spellcast/README.md

 3. Share your peer ID or QR code with others to connect
 4. Use the "Delete All Messages" button to clear your local message history
 5. Use the "Delete Account" button to completely reset your account

+## How Multi-Peer Networking Works

+SpellCast creates a mesh network where:

+1. **Direct Connections**: You establish WebRTC connections with peers you know
+2. **Message Propagation**: When you send a message:
+   - It's stored in your local browser storage
+   - It's sent to all your directly connected peers
+   - They store it and forward it to their peers (who aren't already connected to you)
+   - The system tracks which peers have received each message to prevent duplicates
+3. **Offline Handling**: If a peer is offline, messages for them are queued and sent when they reconnect

+This distributed approach means there's no central point of failure, and messages can still reach their destination through alternative paths in the network.

 ## For Developers